Prevent biological agents or bio-aerosols in the workplace

 What does Mensura do for you?

-Mensura can help you with your risk analysis.
+Mensura can help you with your risk analysis and measurements.
 This will show whether you are in good shape legally.
 On this basis, we give advice on how to eliminate the identified bottlenecks.
 In addition, we are also responsible for following up on the regular health monitoring and the workplace visit

 Contact an expert from the Department of Occupational Hygiene through the form below.